Mucolipidosis Type IV (MLIV) is characterized by:

 • Anemia (iron deficiency)

-• Individuals with ML4 typically survive to early adulthood.
+• Individuals with MLIV typically survive to early adulthood

 DIAGNOSIS